Superthermal light emission and nontrivial photon statistics in small lasers: Abstract

 \section{Abstract}

-Photon statistical measurements on a semiconductor microlaser, obtained using single-photon counting techniques, show that a newly discovered pulsed emission regime is inconsistent with all current theoretical modeling.
-The observed spike dynamics, typical of small-scale devices, is at the origin of an unexpected discordance between the probability density function and its representation in terms of the first moments, a discordance so far unnoticed in all devices (even solid-state microcavities).
-The impact of this new dynamics is potentially large, since coincidence techniques are presently the sole capable of characterizing the light emitted by nanolasers.
+Photon statistical measurements on a semiconductor microlaser, obtained using single-photon counting techniques, show that a newly discovered spontaneous pulsed emission regime possesses superthermal statistical properties.
+The observed spike dynamics, typical of small-scale devices, is at the origin of an unexpected discordance between the probability density function and its representation in terms of the first moments, a discordance so far unnoticed in all devices.
+The impact of this new dynamics is potentially large, since coincidence techniques are presently the sole capable of characterizing light emitted by nanolasers.

-Nanolasers are key components of future photonics integrated circuits~\cite{Smit2012}, and their impact on the rapidly evolving field of information technology is already taking shape in the form of devices which promise ever faster transmission~\cite{Mayer2015,Yokoo2017,Takiguchi2017} and better integration levels.
-Their characterisation is based on the direct measurement of photon correlations which provide information on the coherence properties of the field even at very low photon flux levels~\cite{Mayer2015,Yokoo2017,Takiguchi2017}.
-This technique has been successfully used to discern the features of different microcavities~\cite{Ulrich2007}, to study the lasing transition~\cite{Takemura2012,Lebreton2013}, and as a proof of lasing for different designs~\cite{Strauf2006,Hostein2010,Takiguchi2015,Hayenga2016,Pan2016}.
-In addition, techniques beyond two-detector correlation have been developed to improve both detection sensitivity and bandwidth~\cite{Wiersig2009,Takemura2012,Ota2014}.
-However, the interpretation of these measurements rests on a good understanding of the physics at the lasing transition.

-In this paper, we show the existence of a correlation regime whose instrinsic features suggest strongly incoherent emission, but cannot be consistently interpreted using the two pillars of experimental photon statistics, namely: (1) the measurement of coincidence in the arrival times ($g^{(k)}(\tau)$); and (2) the measurement of Probability Density Function (PDF) $P(n)$ for the photon number ($n$), reconstructing the most likely photon count for a given laser pump level, which requires linear detectors -- a very serious challenge at extremely low signal levels.

-In principle, the two techniques provide equivalent information as long as all moments $g^{(k)}$ of the distribution are measured.
-However, as experimental difficulties and costs grow with $k$, in most cases actual measurements are limited to $k=2$.
-In addition, the interpretation of available results for $k = 3, 4$ still remains difficult~\cite{Elvira2011}.